Alexandre Guimarães: Saprissa

 On 17 November 1981, top Costa Rican club Saprissa announced the signing of Guimarães.
 On 28 February he made his clásico debut against Alajuelense in the first match of the 1982 league season; the game ended with 2–1 defeat.
 On 22 December, the second leg of the final match against Puntarenas, he scored the goal that led his club to a victory that would hand them their first league title in four years.
 Alexandre finished the season with 42 matches played and scored 9 goals.

 He spent 9 years in the club and reached two more league titles at the 1988–89 and 1989–90 seasons.
 Guimarães scored 76 goals in 323 matches for all competitions including league, CONCACAF Champions Cup, and Central American tournament that served as qualifier for Champions Cup.
 After becoming Saprissa head coach, on 15 November 1991, Rolando Villalobos informed Guimarães he was no longer wanted in the team because of his physical conditions.

 Turrialba

-On 4 February 1992, Alexandre signed with Turrialba for the rest of the season, which scored only one goal in 21 matches.
+On 4 February 1992, Alexandre signed with Turrialba for the rest of the season, scoring once in 21 matches.
 After that, he decided not to renew his contract, so he retired from professional football.